palacharlanarendra/medium-API-clone/README.md

 ## Backend API
-Project's backend code is available in the Api_backend folder in the same repo, All the end points are provided here for the API
+Project's backend code is available in the Api_backend folder in the same repo, All the end points are provided here for the API manual testing.

 # Endpoints